April 13, 2023

 If you’re self-employed, you must apply at least 12 weeks before your paternity leave.

-To claim Paternity Benefit, you must be a relevant parent, meaning you are one of the following:
+To claim Paternity Benefit, your employees must be a relevant parent, meaning they are one of the following:

 The birth father of the child